twinkarma/hpc-reproducibility/slides/index.md

 ## Reproducibility best practices

-* Version Control Your Code and Data
-  * Git, Github for code
-  * Git LFS, DCV for data

 ---

+### Reproducibility best practices

+* Version control your code and data
+  * Git with Github, Gitlab, Bitbucket, etc. for code
+  * Git, Git LFS, DCV, etc. for data

+---

-## Reproducibility best practices
+### Reproducibility best practices

 * Document your code and data
   * Provide a `readme.md` at the root of your project/data folder